 Set the height of the drinkers so the chicks can drink easily.

 360-activated nipples drinkers

 Good quality feed should be available for chicks immediately after placement.
-Feed should be scattered on the cage paper and renewed during the first 3-5 days.
+Feed should be scattered on the cage pasystem to create a hanging drop at chick eye level.
+Follow manufacturer recommendations for flow rate.